KennyYeung-IT/post-install-config/README.md

 ![image](https://github.com/user-attachments/assets/3b4f1fcd-5c79-4063-85a4-cf23d122b2bc)

 <p>
 The current osTicket system only allows registered users to generate a ticket.
 In order to change that head over to the Admin Panel, navigate the settings tab, then user settings, and uncheck the option 'require registration and login to create tickets.'
-This would allow unregistered users to submit tickets without through email, phone call, and portal.
+This would allow unregistered users to submit tickets through email, phone call, and portal.

 </p>